Joe-Dowd/dots/README.md

 File name = A command you can execute

  - See file comment for usage
-   - If there's no comment sorry
+   - If there's no comment sorry, see FAQ#3

 #### **`./source`**
-File name = Sategory of shell modifications
+File name = Category of shell modifications
  - Could be an alias
  - Could be a visual setting
- - Could be a behavoiur modification
+ - Could be a behaviour modification